|Sponsors:||Center for Disability and Elder Law

 Illinois Legal Aid Online

-The Senior Center Initiative Training ("SCI") brings CDEL staff and volunteer attorneys to senior citizen residences across Chicago and suburban Cook County to prepare Powers of Attorney for Health Care and Property, as well as Living Will Declarations.
-Since 2007, the SCI has grown into CDEL’s signature program.
-In furtherance of the SCI, CDEL has conducted over 120 workshops, assisting approximately 1600 seniors.
+The SCI brings CDEL staff and volunteer attorneys to senior citizen residences across Chicago and suburban Cook County to prepare Powers of Attorney for Health Care and Property, as well as Living Will Declarations.
+Since 2007, CDEL has conducted over 100 workshops, assisting approximately 1600 seniors.
 Typically, between 4 and 10 volunteer attorneys and 8 and 20 seniors participate in each workshop, although some workshops are significantly larger.

-To administer the SCI program, CDEL staff attorneys and volunteers to travel to low-income senior residence facilities to conduct educational outreach presentations, teaching the residents of the facilities about CDEL and the services CDEL provides, with an emphasis on the importance of Powers of Attorney.
+To administer the SCI workshops, CDEL staff attorneys and volunteers to travel to low-income senior residence facilities to conduct educational outreaches, teaching the residents of the facilities about CDEL and its services, in particular Powers of Attorney.

-CDEL periodically schedules accredited CLE presentations at CDEL's offices and various law firms, as well as through Illinois Legal Advocate (although CLE credit is currently unavailable for webcasts of the presentations).
-The presentations provide training intended to educate attorneys on the program and how to assist seniors at the SCI Workshops complete the Power of Attorney and Illinois Living Will Declaration documents.
-Each participant receives a training guide (available online), which includes sample forms and step by step instructions.
+CDEL periodically schedules accredited CLE presentations at CDEL's offices, various law firms, as well as through Illinois Legal Advocate, providing training and sample forms intended to educate attorneys on the program and assisting seniors to complete the Power of Attorney and Illinois Living Will Declaration documents.
+Each participant receives a training guide (available online), including sample forms and step by step instructions.

-CDEL is also looking for volunteers to travel to the senior centers to provide the initial conduct educational outreach presentations.
-Complete training, speaking "scripts" and handouts for the seniors are available for this program.
+CDEL is also looking for volunteers to travel to the senior centers to provide the initial outreach speaking engagements.
+Complete training and speaking "scripts" are available for this program.
 For each presentation, the attorney volunteer would receive 2 hours of "pro bono credit."

 |Click on the link(s) below to open the attached files.|

 Printed from: www.illinoisprobono.org/index.cfm?fuseaction=home.dsp_content&contentID=7657